makeroftools/cbp/README.md

     - Copier project templates
         - Pixi package manager
+        - rattler-build ??
+        - all source-repos go into the `src/` directory.
+        - all executable binaries go into `bin/` or `target` directories.
+        - all compiled and needed C/C++ libraries and headers go into `lib/` and `include/` directories.
+        - Dynamically generated orientated towards the component's runtime language.
+            - Copier `help/answers` formatted for this decision and immediate generation and build.

 ### The Gateway

 - Rust Async api server using graphql
     - Relays messages from the intertubes to the cbp "system of systems".
+    - Is a graphql "Apollo Federation" compliant server.
+    - async-graphql + poem == "Success"
     - Crates
         - zmq
         - tokio
         - poem
         - msgpack
+    -

+### Language Servers

+- All are "Apollo Federation" compliant.

+- **Python**
+    - FastAPI and Strawberry... mmm mm good!

+- **Typescript**
+    - Hive, etc.

+- **Rust**
+    - async-graphql and Poem.

+- **Go**
+    - ?

+- **C/C++**
+    - Probably via a rust service.

+### Graphical User Interface

+- Every component will utilize a web component (www standard).
+    - Web components are beautiful, just like cbp components ;-).
+- The "shell" or "dashboard" or "portal" will be the landing.
+    - It is the house of the "system of systems" that is cbp.

+### CLI interface

+- cbp will contain a client to the graphql gateway.
+- Each component will contain a snippet/plugin for the cli.

 ### Testing
 #### Testing Setup for Multi-Language Async GraphQL Gateway